 We talk a lot about design quality.
 Is that always achievable within the budgets set?

 Of course!
 Design quality is one of the reasons we exist.
-It’s our ‘reason for being’, if you like.
-Too often in my early career I would see a great idea pushed through the machine of production and what came out the other end wasn’t always the quality the designers imagined.
+It’s our ‘reason for being’ if you like.
+Too often in my early career, I would see a great idea pushed through the machine of production and what came out the other end wasn’t always the quality the designers imagined.
 That’s why we started Endpoint.
 In our specialised area of environments, wayfinding and signage, designers knew that we spoke their language, took the same care and attention, understood the aims and ambitions.
 Both designers and clients knew we could be relied on to help deliver design integrity and at a realistic cost.
 It has been more difficult to achieve in these more straitened financial times, but that’s what good design is: applying your brain to the problem and coming up with something that will work.

 I should say also that design quality doesn’t always mean sticking with the original design!
 It’s not our job to water down the original design intent of course, but it can happen that for a large brand roll-out with multiple touchpoints, over multiple geographies, trying to reproduce a vignette or a gradient, for example, can be a nightmare and extremely costly.
-It’s our role to make design agencies and clients aware of the repercussions of some design features, so that they can make the best, informed decision when it comes to its practical roll out.
+It’s our role to make design agencies and clients aware of the repercussions of some design features so that they can make the best, informed decision when it comes to its practical roll out.

 When it comes to a global brand roll out, how do you even begin to plan a project on that scale?
 It sounds like a headache!
 How can you estimate costs, with any sort of accuracy?

 We have developed tools and methodologies – we plan the costs, the various scenarios, timeframes and how to launch.
-Basically, we get under the skin of an organisation by asking lots of well-practiced questions, drawing on a database of costs and unravel how a business is organised.
+Basically, we get under the skin of an organisation by asking lots of well-practised questions, drawing on a database of costs and unravel how a business is organised.
 Who owns what?
 Who looks after sales collateral, vehicles etc?
 How is Marketing organised, centrally or across geographies?

 We build a brand asset list and then help them assess the impact of each, establish which is a priority and then work out a timeframe from there.

-We focus on the ‘Smart 80/20’ (pareto) determining the 20% of brand touchpoints that generate 80% of the visual impact.
+We focus on the ‘Smart 80/20’ (Pareto) determining the 20% of brand touchpoints that generate 80% of the visual impact.
 For us, it’s the most common sense way of working out where an initial spend might be best, and then plotting-out the additional spend over a more manageable timeframe.

 How have you seen our industry develop?
 Where do you see things going?